peter-meehan-domokos/perfect-square/README.md

 The highest bars, representing the best values, are always towards the centre of the overall square.
 This make it easier to see the shape of the overall progress, at the expense of the ability to track progress for a particular bar.
 User will soon be able to remove auto-ordering when they want to track several specific bars more than the overall progress.

 In our sports rehabilitation example, whereas an executive (or manager) may want to just know the overall shape for all injured players, a coach or physio would be more interested in the specific bars.

+### Categories

+It is particularly useful when each vector needs to be grouped into categories/subvectors (see rehab example below).
+It can therefore also visualise the product quantization process in a vector database search.

 ### Drilling down